Kosie Marais: Political career

 Kosie Marais and his family were members of the South African Party.
 Under the leadership of Adolph Malan (Sailor), he was part of old soldiers who formed on 30 June 1951, in Johannesburg, South Africa, the Torch Commando to pressure the government to stop the racial policy.
 The United Party ask him to stand for election in George, Western Cape, South Africa in 1948 against P.W.
 Botha (the later president of South Africa) of the National Party.
 The National Party won (retained) the ward.

 Personal life

 He married Joyce le Roux from Franschhoek, South Africa in 1926.
 Out of the marriage four children were born:

 Yvonne (married to Buirski), Valerie (married to Noli) Lynette (married to Lotz) and his only son Jeanniel Pierre Marais.

 Burial

 He was buried on a hill from where he used to look out over his lands.

-Kosie was commemorated in the name Major's Hill Winery.
+Kosie was commemorated in the name Major's Hill Winery now known as Majors Drift Estate.
 He held the rank of Major in the Union Defence Force.
 The War Medal and the Africa Service Medal were awarded to Marais.